Ericsson (ERIC) Stock Price & How to Invest

 How to invest in Ericsson (ERIC)

 There are three common ways to get ERIC exposure.
 Buy shares (or fractional shares) directly at any major broker.
 Hold an ETF that includes it, which spreads the position across many companies.
-Or build it into a focused thematic basket, so ERIC sits alongside other stocks that express the same thesis.
+Or build it into a focused thematic portfolio, so ERIC sits alongside other stocks that express the same thesis.

-Walnut takes the basket route.
+Walnut takes the portfolio route.
 Describe a thesis where ERIC fits (for example “AI infrastructure” or “dividend-growth large-caps”) and the AI proposes 5 to 6 constituents with target weights.
 You review the plan and fund it through your own broker when you're ready.

 The bottom line on Ericsson (ERIC)